mclevey/CV/cv.md

 # Conference Presentations

 \ind November 2015 Owen Gallupe, Sarah Brown, and John McLevey.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending."
-Accepted for presentation at the Annual Meeting of the American Society of Criminology, Washington, D.C.
+Presented at the Annual Meetings of the American Society of Criminology, Washington, D.C.

 \ind August 2015 "Conflict and Cooperation in Large Collaboration Networks: An Analysis of Linux Kernel Development."
 Presented at the Annual Meetings of the American Sociological Association, Chicago, IL.
 Session: Sociology of Technology.